baumanab/noaa_requests/README.md

 #### Doc String

-Function accepts a station ID, and beginning/end datetime as strings with date format as 'MM-DD-YYYY' which span <= 1 year from a current or past date, passing them to the query_builder function.
+Function accepts a station ID, and beginning/end datetime as strings with date format as 'YYYY-MM-DD' which span <= 1 year from a current or past date, passing them to the query_builder function.
 Function creates a .csv file of NOAA (NCDC) Daily Summary data for a specific station.

 #### CLI Execution